alexHlebnikov/markupBuilder2GIS/README.md

 * useImageWithDpi

 So, if you'd like to use SVG, just switch to true this option.
-And that is all) if useImageWithDpi you can choose dpi, which you're going to use in you project.
+And that is all) In useImageWithDpi you can choose dpi, which you're going to use in you project.

 After that, you can add images to your project: